 - foster discussion of ethical issues and enhance the commitment of students, staff, and faculty to academic integrity.

-SJA's educational outreach includes events, presentations, videos, newspaper articles, websites, workshops, and flyers.
+OSSJA's educational outreach includes events, presentations, videos, newspaper articles, websites, workshops, and flyers.
 SJA also researches and applies strategies for promoting academic integrity and responsible student behavior and responds to requests for information, advice, and referrals from faculty, staff, and others.

 - reviewing, updating, and implementing the Administration of Student